jofl1/club-penguin-legacy-trainer/README.md

 ## Available Hacks

 - **HydroHopper 1K Coins** - Always get 1000 coins when the game ends
-- **Catchin' Waves 5K Coins** - Always get 5000 coins when the game ends
+- **Catchin' Waves 5K Coins** - Always get 5000 coins when the game ends <-- Does not work as of 11/12/25

 ## Requirements